luvit/luv/docs.md

 - `nvcsw` : `integer` (voluntary context switches)
 - `nivcsw` : `integer` (involuntary context switches)

+### `uv.available_parallelism()`

+Returns an estimate of the default amount of parallelism a program should use.
+Always returns a non-zero value.

+On Linux, inspects the calling thread’s CPU affinity mask to determine if it has been pinned to specific CPUs.

+On Windows, the available parallelism may be underreported on systems with more than 64 logical CPUs.

+On other platforms, reports the number of CPUs that the operating system considers to be online.

+**Returns:** `integer`

 ### `uv.cpu_info()`

 Returns information about the CPU(s) on the system as a table of tables for each